 Having a routine limits the number of decisions you have to make each day, which increases your odds of doing the right thing.

 Your mind is the clearest during the morning hours because you’re not yet worn out from the day’s activities.
-You haven't been faced with a plethora of decisions yet, and you are able to stop and think about your situation.
+You haven't been faced with a plethora of decisions yet, and you can stop and think about your situation.

-For the lower priority things on your to-do list that really have no impact in the long run, go for the simpler option.
+For the lower priority items on your to-do list that really have no impact, in the long run, go for the simpler option.
 Which option makes you feel less overwhelmed?
 Which is the easiest thing to do right now?

-Depending on how complex the issue is, big decisions often require more time and consideration regarding your long- and short-term goals.
-For decisions that are more immediate, taking the path of least resistance is probably the better choice.
+Depending on how complex the issue is, big decisions often require more time and consideration regarding your long and short-term goals.
+For more immediate decisions, taking the path of least resistance is probably the better choice.

 To plan even more in advance, consider making freezer meals to have on hand so you can eat them when life gets a bit busy and you aren't able to take the time that you would like to plan out your meals in advance.

 This appetite-increasing hormone decreases impulse control and increases the chances of making a bad decision.
-By studying rats, researchers found that, similar to humans, rodents find it difficult to resist a quick temptation when they have increased levels of ghrelin.
+By studying rats, researchers found that, similar to humans, rodents find it difficult to resist a quick temptation when they have increased ghrelin levels.

 Because of this, it is important to make sure that you have had enough to eat before making a decision, especially if it is later in the day and you are already prone to decision fatigue.

-If you are faced with too many decisions, narrow it down to three choices at a time.
-If you can't make a decision within the three choices that you have limited yourself to, choose another three options to consider.
+If you are faced with too many decisions (like what to eat, wear, or watch on TV), narrow it down to three choices at a time.
+If you can't decide within the three choices you have limited yourself to, choose another three options to consider.

-So, say you’re going through the menu at a restaurant and you’re trying to decide what you want to eat.
-Narrow the menu down to three choices at a time until you are able to decide what's best for you.
-This will help to prevent you from becoming overwhelmed with all of the information in front of you.
+So, say you’re going through the menu at a restaurant, and you’re trying to decide what you want to eat.
+Narrow the menu down to three choices until you can decide what's best for you.
+This will help prevent you from becoming overwhelmed with all of the information in front of you.